A Transfer Attack to Image Watermarks: Related Work

-\myparatight{No-box} In this setting, an attacker does not even have access to the detection API.
-In such setting, \emph{common post-processing} or \emph{transfer attacks} can be used to remove watermark from a watermarked image.
-Specifically, common post-processing refers to common image editing operations such as JPEG compression, Gaussian noise, and Gaussian blur.
-Watermarks embedded by non-learning-based methods can be removed by common post-processing, but learning-based methods have good robustness against common post-processing due to adversarial training~\cite{HiDDeN}.
-Existing transfer attacks leverage either only one surrogate watermarking model~\cite{Evading-Watermark} or classifier-based attacks~\cite{an2024benchmarking} (these attacks are concurrent to ours).
-For instance, Jiang et al.~\cite{Evading-Watermark} proposed to train one surrogate encoder and decoder, and then apply the white-box attack~\cite{Evading-Watermark} to find a perturbation for a given watermarked image based on the surrogate decoder.
-An example of classifier-based transfer attack~\cite{an2024benchmarking} is to train a classifier that distinguishes between watermarked and non-watermarked images; and given a watermarked image, the attacker finds a perturbation such that the perturbed image is classified as non-watermarked by the classifier.
-As shown in prior works~\cite{Evading-Watermark,an2024benchmarking} and also confirmed in our experiments, these transfer attacks achieve limited success at evading learning-based watermarking methods.
+\myparatight{No-box} In this setting, an attacker even has no access to the detection API.
+In such setting, \emph{common post-processing} or \emph{transfer attacks} can be used to remove watermarks.
+Specifically, common post-processing refers to image editing methods such as JPEG compression and Gaussian noise.
+Watermarks embedded by non-learning-based methods can be removed by common post-processing, but learning-based methods are more robust due to adversarial training~\citep{HiDDeN}.